Ei-Sandi/Ei-Sandi/README.md

 I’m a recent Computer Science Graduate building my career around **Distributed Systems and Cloud Infrastructure Engineering**.

-My journey into tech started a bit later than some.
-I pivoted into Computer Science from Medicine, writing my first lines of code in 2023.
-I didn't have the privilege of growing up programming in high school, which means I've spent my entire tech journey hustling to catch up, adapting quickly, and absorbing everything I can.

 ---

 ## Current Focus & Interests